Frequently Asked Questions

 Is the Cal State East Bay Paralegal Studies Certificate Program approved by the American Bar Association?

 Yes.
 The Paralegal Studies Certificate Program has been approved by the American Bar Association (ABA) since 1994.
 To find out more about the ABA approval process and to find a list of ABA approved programs, visit the ABA Standing Committee on Paralegals Web site.

-What is the Division of Continuing and International Education (DCIE) at Cal State East Bay?
+What is Continuing Education at Cal State East Bay?

-This is a division of California State University, East Bay.
-DCIE offers short term certificate programs and stand alone courses and seminars for those who wish to update their professional skills and knowledge to enhance their careers, complete required continuing education hours for specific professional licenses, or explore new career options.
-The Division of Continuing and International Education of Cal State East Bay is located on the Hayward Campus, in the Student Services and Administration Building, Room 1700.
+Continuing Education at California State University, East Bay offers degree and certificate programs as well as stand alone courses and seminars for those who wish to update their professional skills and knowledge to enhance their careers, complete required continuing education hours for specific professional licenses, or explore new career options.
+The Continuing Education department at Cal State East Bay is located on the Hayward Campus, in the Student Services and Administration Building, Room 1700.

 What is the California law regarding paralegals?

 The State of California adopted legislation—Business and Professions Code section 6450 et seq.—that defines the titles paralegal and legal assistant, and sets educational criteria and continuing education requirements.
 Cal State East Bay's Paralegal Studies Certificate Program meets the education requirements of the California law because we are an accredited institution and the program consists of more than 36 quarter units (equivalent to 24 semester units) of paralegal course work.
 Cal State East Bay offers continuing legal education to meet the continuing education requirements established by the law.
 For a complete text of the Business and Professions Code section 6450, visit www.leginfo.ca.gov/calaw.html.

 Are paralegals in California required to be licensed?

 No. Currently, there is no licensing requirement in effect for paralegals in California.

 Are paralegals in California required to be certified?